Su-Schrieffer-Heeger model driven by sequences of two unitaries: periodic, quasiperiodic, aperiodic, and random protocols: Discussion

 We then study in Sec.~\ref{sec4} what happens if an end mode is acted upon by a Fibonacci sequence of two unitaries $U_1$ and $U_2$ which are close to each other.
 Namely, the values of $J_2$ for $U_1$ and $U_2$ differ from each other by a small amount called $\ep$, and both $U_1$ and $U_2$ are taken to act for a time $T$ which is also small.
 Depending on the quantity of interest, we have taken the length of the driving sequence to grow either linearly or exponentially as the Fibonacci numbers.
-When both $\ep T \ll 1$, we find that the $LE$ oscillates about a mean value which is close to 1 for a very large number of drives $n$, which is of the order of $10^7$ for our choice of parameters.
+When both $\ep T \ll 1$, we find that the $LE$ (defined as the modulus squared of the $LA$) oscillates about a mean value which is close to 1 for a very large number of drives $n$, which is of the order of $10^7$ for our choice of parameters.
 However, if $n$ is very large, of the order of $10^8$ or more, the $LE$ starts deviating substantially from 1.
 In contrast, if $\ep T$ is not much smaller than 1, the $LE$ starts deviating from 1 quite rapidly.
 We provide an understanding of this difference between the behaviors of the $LE$ for $\ep T \ll 1$ and $\ep T \sim 1$ based on the Baker-Campbell-Hausdorff formula for the product of a large of unitaries.
 We also study how the behavior of the $LE$ for large $n$ depends on the parameter $J_1$ (we always assume that $J_1 < J_2$ so that end modes exist).
 We find that the $LE$ stays close to 1 for $J_1 \ll J_2$ but deviates quickly from 1 as $J_1$ approaches $J_2$.
 This difference can be understood based on the fact that the end modes are highly localized and mix very little with the bulk modes $J_1 \ll J_2$, whereas the end modes have a large decay length and quickly mix with the bulk modes when $J_1$ approaches $J_2$.
-In Sec.~\ref{sec5} we have examined what happens when a different quasiperiodic sequence, called the Thue-Morse sequence, of $U_1$ and $U_2$'s act on an end mode.
+In Sec.~\ref{sec5} we have examined what happens when an aperiodic sequence, called the Thue-Morse sequence, of $U_1$ and $U_2$'s act on an end mode.
 We find that the effects of Fibonacci and Thue-Morse sequences of drives are quite similar~\cite{ghosh25}.
+This stems from the recursive nature of these sequences which leads to significant cancellations in the first-order commutators which appear in the Baker-Campbell-Hausdorff formula.

 In Sec.~\ref{sec6}, we have studied what happens when a random sequence of $U_1$ and $U_2$'s act on an end mode.
 In this case, we find that the $LE$ decays from 1 quite quickly, even when $\ep$ and $T$ are small.
 For very small values of $\ep$, we find that the decay time $T_p$ of the $LE$ scales approximately as $1/\ep^2$.
 This can be understood as arising from the fact that the overlap of the end modes of $U_1$ and $U_2$ differs from 1 by an amount which scales as $\ep^2$.
 A random sequence of $U_1$ and $U_2$'s therefore degrades the state by an amount which differs from 1 by a term of order $\ep^2$.